 Best Photography Locations in Albania

-I’ve put together some of the best locations around Albania to make your life easier when planning a trip to Albania.
-If Albania isn’t on your list for photography I’m surly about to change that!
+Below are the best locations for Photography in Albania to make your life easier when planning a trip to Albania.
+If these don't put Albania on your photography list, what will!

 Albanian Alps Photography

-Komani Lake on route to Valbona is the first destination that will provide a ferry ride to remember.
-I recommend a standard zoom lens (24-70mm) for this journey to tell and portray a story through different focal ranges.
-I found there is enough light source to shoot with an aperture of f/5.6 to f/8 making sure everything including the ferry to the mountains in the background are in focus.
-No real need for a fast f/2.8 aperture on this journey, telephoto is hard to shoot because it was difficult to represent scale.
+Komani Lake on route to Valbone is the first destination that will provide a ferry ride to remember.
+This journey I recommend a standard zoom lens (24-70mm) to tell and portray a story through different focal ranges.
+There is enough light source to shoot with an aperture of f/5.6 to f/8 making sure everything including the ferry to the mountains are in focus.
+On the ferry this no need for a fast f/2.8 aperture and telephoto is difficult to shoot because it was difficult to represent scale.

-Valbona Valley is a place where I’m sure photographers will waste many batteries in the coming years.
-There is compositions to be found at every angle and at any time of day, once again I found shooting telephoto hard due to the mountains being so close.
-I went super lightweight only bringing a 24mm f/1.4 and 24-70mm f/4 which worked well for me, if I had a 70-200mm I’m almost certain I wouldn’t have used it.
-I advise saving weight and using your legs to find different compositions.
+Valbone Valley is a place where photography in Albania is going to explore one day.
+There are compositions to be found everywhere at any time of day.
+Shooting telephoto was hard once again due to the mountains being so close.
+On this journey, I went super lightweight bringing a 16mm f/1.4 and 16-55mm f/2.8 which worked perfectly.
+If I'd had a 70-200mm I’m almost certain I wouldn’t have used it.
+Tip: Save weight and use your legs to find different compositions.

 Albanian Riviera Photography